Many of you have asked what a work-at-home schedule looks like while homeschooling 2 kids bilingually.

 - 6-year-old does:

 My 6-year-old usually finishes her homework in less than 1-2 hours.
-This is not unusual as many homeschoolers will finish academics more efficiently than a traditional full-day school.
+Many homeschoolers typically finish academics faster than a traditional full-day school.

 This makes him feel special, because he’s doing work with us.